 (1.25 - 1.5 hour workshop)

 Organization leaders often find themselves struggling to implement change in operations.
 A key factor to consider when leading change whether in risk management practices, organization event participation, or new member education is the importance of using multiple entry points into the problem.
-In an interactive dialogue participants will practice a strategy of identifying multiple intervention opportunities for incrementally leading change within their organization.
-Using a simple linear problem analysis organization, team, chapter and council leadership will learn how to dissect a problem and identify multiple strategies for bring about change.
+The Linear Equation for Leading Change is an interactive dialogue where participants will practice a strategy of identifying multiple intervention opportunities for incrementally leading change within their organization.
+Using a simple linear problem analysis, organization, team, chapter and council leadership will learn how to dissect a problem and identify multiple strategies for bringing about change.

 The Community Voice: An Introduction to the Realities of Bystander Behavior

 (1.5 - 2.0 hours)